sensu/sensu-docs/content/sensu-go/5.5/reference/agent.md

 -------------|------
 description  |Arbitrary, non-identifying metadata to include with event data.
 In contrast to labels, annotations are not used internally by Sensu and cannot be used to identify entities.
 You can use annotations to add data that helps people or external tools interacting with Sensu. required     | false type         | Map of key-value pairs.
-Keys can contain only letters, numbers, and underscores, but must start with a letter.
-Values can be any valid UTF-8 string. default      | `null` example               | {{< highlight shell >}}# Command line example sensu-agent start --annotations sensu.io/plugins/slack/config/webhook-url=https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX
+Keys and values can be any valid UTF-8 string. default      | `null` example               | {{< highlight shell >}}# Command line example sensu-agent start --annotations sensu.io/plugins/slack/config/webhook-url=https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX